Bob's Burgers: Credits sequence

 The credits sequence of Bob's Burgers often features the Belcher family at work.
 The scene is the kitchen of Bob's Burgers drawn with a black outline over a white background and the characters in full color, with the credits off to the right hand side.
 The sequence consists of Bob cooking a burger and Louise and Tina doing prep.
 Bob places the burger on the plate for Louise to give to Linda, who takes it from the window, and a few seconds later Gene walks through the kitchen wearing his burger costume.

-Although the kitchen scene is still the main closing sequence the series uses, beginning in season 2 the producers began to use different elements from the series in the credits.
+Although the kitchen scene is still the main closing sequence the series uses, beginning in season 2 the producers started to use different elements from the series in the credits.
 Other times, the scene will play out as usual, but with something from the episode going on in the background.
 Some episodes stray from this format entirely and use a different unique scene typically inspired by the events of the episode or a musical number from the episode, such as the credits sequence of the season 9 episode "The Gene Mile" depicting Bob watching the musical he had been trying to attend for most of the episode, or the season 13 episode "Amelia" depicting Louise and Linda working on the former's school project with the credits above the scene.